pedrovsiqueira/suntech/README.md

 yarn start
 ```

-5. Make sure the following ports are available:
+5. Make sure the following both ports are available:

 ```sh
 PORTS: 5000 and 3000.